jakeogh/gpgmda/README.md

 -------------------------
 This is a set of scripts to store[1], distribute[2] and manage[3] mail.

-[1] Mail is stored gpg encrypted on the mail server by the included MDA script gpgmda (tested on postfix).
+**Incoming and outgoing mail is stored encrypted on the mail server (tested on postfix).**

-[2] Mail is distributed to any number of clients (maildir readers) via ssh/rsync.
+**Mail is distributed to any number of mail clients (in std maildir format) via ssh/rsync.**

-[3] Mail is optionally read, tagged, and replied to with [alot](https://github.com/pazz/alot).
+**Mail is optionally read, tagged, and replied to with [alot](https://github.com/pazz/alot).
 Standard end-to-end public key encryption and decryption are supported.
-Any maildir compatible client can be used.
+Any maildir compatible client can be used.**

 # DEPENDENCIES: